nystudio107/craft-autocomplete/README.md

 composer require nystudio107/craft-autocomplete --dev
 ```

-2. Ensure that the [Symfony Support plugin](https://plugins.jetbrains.com/plugin/7219-symfony-plugin) for PhpStorm is installed and enabled.
+2. Ensure that the [Symfony Support plugin](https://plugins.jetbrains.com/plugin/7219-symfony-plugin) for PhpStorm is installed and enabled by checking the **Enabled for Project** checkbox in the Symfony plugin settings.

 3. Ensure that `devMode` is enabled.